Uranus facts – orbit, physical overview, rings, moons, etc.

 Orbit of Uranus

-• Uranus orbits at a distance of 1.8 billion miles (average) from the Sun.
-1.8 billion miles is approximately equal to 19.8 Astronomical Units (AU).
-1 Astronomical Unit is the average distance of Earth from the Sun.
-In other words, the distance of Uranus from the Sun is 19.8 times the distance of the earth from the Sun.
+• Uranus orbits the Sun at an average distance of about 1.8 billion miles (2.9 billion km), which is approximately 19 Astronomical Units (AU).
+One Astronomical Unit is approximately the average distance between the Earth and the Sun.
+In other words, Uranus is about 19 times farther from the Sun than Earth is.

 ADVERTISEMENT

-• Uranus takes 30,687 Earth days to complete one revolution around the Sun.
+• Uranus takes about 84 Earth years to complete one revolution around the Sun.

-• Uranus takes only 17 hours and 14 minutes to complete one rotation around its axis.
+• Uranus takes about 17 hours to complete one rotation on its axis, making its day much shorter than a day on Earth.

-Uranus, the third largest planet in the Solar System
+Uranus, the third largest planet by diameter in the solar system

 Physical Overview of Uranus

 • Uranus does not have a true surface.
 It has a small rocky core.
-The temperatures near the core are as high as 4,982 degrees Celsius (9,000 degrees Fahrenheit).
+The temperatures near the core are extremely high.

 Earth’s average density = 5,514 kg/m3